 Poison Control/Overdose Prevention

-IFCK-KC supports and partners with Shayla A. Sullivant, MD and staff in support of their "Prepped and Ready" Program which aims to help parents and caregivers learn what steps they can take before a crisis develops with their teenager.
+CCS supports and helps lead the "Prepped and Ready" Program which aims to help parents and caregivers learn what steps they can take before a crisis develops with their teenager.
 "Prepped and Ready" equips families with education on suicide prevention, home safety (including safe storage of firearms, medications, etc.), self care, and substance use.
 The CCS collaborates with hospital staff and local law enforcement / Drug Enforcement Administration (DEA) to host bi-annual prescription drug take-back days.
 Events hosted aim to provide a safe, convenient, responsible way of disposing of unused or expired prescription medications, while also educating the public about potential risk of abuse or unintentional ingestion.

 For additional information about Injury Free Kansas City, please contact one of our program directors: